asakohayase/strands-agents-memory/README.md

 ## 3. Memory & Recommendation Flow

-### Step 1: Memory Storage
-User preferences and ratings are automatically stored using the `mem0_memory` tool with persistent vector embeddings.

-### Step 2: Intelligent Recommendations
-The system analyzes stored memories to generate personalized recommendations using custom scoring algorithms.

-## 4. Memory & Recommendation Flow
 The movie recommendation agent uses different tool combinations depending on the user's request.
 Here are the detailed flows:

 ### Comedy Recommendation Flow